anno-mods/Anno/README.md

 <br />

+### It is time :heavy_exclamation_mark: The old Mod Manager has passed away :heavy_exclamation_mark:

 #### :x: Don't Update Your [Mod Collection](https://github.com/anno-mods/Collection) in the old Mod Manager!

-We have to make a reboot - Please check and discuss the <a href="https://github.com/anno-mods/Collection/issues">Issues</a>
+We have to make a reboot - Check and discuss the <a href="https://github.com/anno-mods/Collection/issues">Issues</a>

+RIP.
+Spread the word!